 Scope of authority:

 The system is both voluntary and non-statutory and it does not confer any legal protection over the name or the plant.
-Such protection has to be sought through statutory schemes such as External link opens in new tab or windowplant breeders' rights, sometimes called "plant patents," which differ between counties.
+Such protection has to be sought through statutory schemes such as plant breeders' rights, sometimes called "plant patents," which differ between counties.
 The ICRA system is in effect the horticultural world’s attempt at self-policing of nomenclature and is truly international in its scope.
 ICRAs are not responsible for assessing the distinctiveness of the plant in question.

 How it operates: